hessu/aprsc/doc/CONFIGURATION.md

     If logging to a file (-o file), this option enables built-in log rotation.
     "LogRotate 10 5" keeps 5 old files of 10 megabytes each.

+ *  MaxClients 500

+    Maximum clients logged in to the server (not counting peers or uplinks).
+    File descriptor limit must always be slightly larger than MaxClients (FileLimit >= MaxClients + 50 is a good figure), so that Uplink connections and access to local files work even when MaxClients is reached.

 ### Timers and timeouts ###